 Courage the Cowardly Dog is a supposed children's show that aired on Cartoon Network from 1999 to 2002.
 The story revolves around a small, perpetually terrified dog named Courage who fights off constant waves of abnormal creatures threatening the well-being of his owners, Eustace and Muriel Bagge.
-Despite the show's cutesy animation, every episode is a master class in creating nightmare fuel.
+Despite the show's cutesy animation, every episode of Courage the Cowardly Dog is a master class in creating nightmare fuel.

 There are endless unsettling moments in Courage the Cowardly Dog.
 The creepiest episodes involve old-world abominations that seem out of place in the show's modern setting.
 If you live in rural Kansas, you might be wary of bears and tornadoes, but have you ever stopped to consider the impending threat of a zombie film director?

 After two cats steal a stone slab from the tomb of Egyptian pharaoh Ramses, his ghost materializes and threatens them with a curse.
 Courage witnesses the cats abandoning the slab and running for the hills.